UWC2-PYTHON/ProgrammingInPython/source/modules/SubclassingAndInheritance.rst

     In [15]: nc.describe()
     Out[15]: 'I am a blue circle'

-Note that this is *why* self is passed in to every method -- when you write the method, you don't know exactly what class ``self`` will be -- it is an instance of the class at the time the method is called.
+Note that this is *why* ``self`` is passed in to every method -- when you write the method, you don't know exactly what class ``self`` will be -- it is an instance of the class at the time the method is called.

-Overriding methods
+Overriding Methods
 ------------------

-Overriding methods is exactly the same thing, but with methods (remember, a method *is* an attribute in Python -- one that happens to be a function)
+Overriding methods is exactly the same thing, but with methods.
+Remember, a method *is* an attribute in Python -- one that happens to be a function.

 .. code-block:: python